MDLutoronto/jtd-edit-setup/docs/sink.md

 ### Syntax highlighting
 You can add syntax highlighting to code blocks by specifying the language after the opening triple backticks.
 For example, the following is a code block with Python syntax highlighting:

+{: .important}
+> From personal experience, syntax highlighting may not work properly if you are using Chrome/Microsoft Edge with 1password extension.
+If you encounter this issue, try disabling the 1password extension for your site.

 ```markdown
     ```python
     def hello_world():